How to use Adobe firefly

 📐 Text to Vector

-Generate fully scalable SVG vector graphics, icons, patterns, and logo concepts from text prompts inside Adobe Illustrator.
-The only AI tool that generates production-ready scalable vectors — unique to Adobe.
+Generates scalable SVG vector graphics, icons, patterns, and logo concepts from a prompt — but only inside Adobe Illustrator.
+It’s one of the few AI tools producing genuinely production-ready vectors rather than raster images.

 Video Generation